Mason Spence

 Mason Kendle Spence (born 21 November 1994) is a footballer who plays as a full-back for Kempston Rovers.
-Born in England, he made one appearance for the U19 national team.
+Born in England, he made one appearance for the Welsh U19 national team.

 Club career

 Milton Keynes Dons

 Born in Milton Keynes, Spence started his career in the youth team of local club Milton Keynes Dons where he was captain, signing his first professional contract in May 2011.
 He made his professional debut on 4 September 2012, in a 1–0 defeat to Northampton Town in the Football League Trophy.
 In April 2013, Spence was released by the club after making just one first team appearance.

 Colchester United

 Spence joined Colchester United's Academy, initially on trial at the end of the 2012–13 season, playing in a number of under-21 games for the club.
 He then signed a one-year contract in June 2013.
 He made his U's and Football League debut as a substitute for Ryan Dickson after just 20 minutes of an injury-ravaged Colchester's 2–0 defeat to Coventry City on 8 September.

 On 14 January 2014, Spence joined Conference South side Concord Rangers on a one-month loan deal, making his debut as a 30th-minute substitute for Jack Lampe in the side's 2–1 victory over table-topping Bromley and providing the assist for Rangers' second goal.